schustischuster/evoGE/compAnalysis/README.md

 </br>

-For re-analysis of the mammalian data set (`Brawand`), biological replicates that showed a sample correlation below 0.85 (Pearson's r) were excluded.
+For re-analysis of the mammalian data set, biological replicates that showed a sample correlation below 0.85 (Pearson's r) were excluded.
 To reproduce the results of this study, execute the following function calls:

 ```R
 makeCompAnylsis(dataset="DevSeq", expr_estimation="TPM", coefficient="pearson", spec="Brassicaeae", data_norm="inter-organ")